Everything You Need to Know About Salary Exempt Employees

 The duties test

-Here are the requirements for executive exempt job duties:
+Here are the requirements for executive-exempt job duties:

 - The primary duty of their position must be management.
 In other words, you can’t just give your janitor 2 more janitors to supervise and call him a manager if he’s not performing management duties.
 Management duties can include interviewing and training new employees, maintaining records, handling employee grievances, planning the work of a particular department, assigning work, planning budgets, and other managerial tasks.

 - The exempt executive employee must have some genuine input into job status decisions, such as hiring, firing, promotions, or assignments.
 This doesn’t mean that the employee has to be the final decision-maker.
 You might have a management team that weighs in and a CEO who makes the final decision, for example.
-But in order for an employee to be considered to be performing exempt executive duties, you have to give their opinion some weight.
+But for an employee to be considered to be performing exempt executive duties, you have to give their opinion some weight.
 It has to matter, and it has to be a part of their job responsibilities.

-The FLSA refers to people performing exempt professional job duties as being part of the “learned professions.”
+The FLSA refers to people performing exempt professional job duties as part of the “learned professions.”
 It means that the work they perform is intellectual and requires specialized education.

 In general, the following jobs are considered exempt professionals: